YOUTH SERVICES

 Tocfwh

-Project Alert (since 2020) – provides middle and high school youth with the evidenced- based Project Alert curriculum and social norms development to 125 youth per year.
+Project Alert (since 2020) – provides middle and high school youth with the evidenced-based Project Alert curriculum and social norms development.
 The program enhances community environmental change to reduce alcohol use among teens by expanding the number of middle and high school youths participating in the Philly On The Come Up-Youth Leadership Committee.

 ADULT SERVICES